MAPSuio/UPC-H14/war/problem.md

 Your stack is currently `8, 7` (`8` being the next card you will draw).

-You put your own cards from the table (`4, 1, 2, 3, 3`) under your own stack in the order they where put on the table.
-Making the stack `8, 7, 4, 1, 2, 3, 3`.
+You put your own cards from the table (`4, 1, 2, 3, 3`) under your own stack in the order they were put on the table, making the stack `8, 7, 4, 1, 2, 3, 3`.

 You put Mike's cards from the table (`4, 3, 2, 1, 2`) in your own stack the same way, making it `8, 7, 4, 1, 2, 3, 3, 4, 3, 2, 1, 2`.